natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-4E%20(Israel).md

 '''Cons:'''

-* In SB, the seating position is very low. without manual adjustment it will feel like you are sitting in a bath tub
+* In SB, the seating position is very low.
+Without manual adjustment it will feel like you are sitting in a bath tub
 * In SB, the rear visibility is not great
-* In SB, a pilot will have to constantly be at the controls due to the wild changes in pitch and lift the plane experiences
+* In SB, the pilot will have to constantly be at the controls due to the wild changes in pitch and lift the plane experiences
 * Turning requires a high angle of attack which bleeds airspeed extremely quickly
-* The plane performs worse in a sustained Rate Fight compared to its main adversaries
+* The plane performs worse in a sustained rate fight compared to its main adversaries far outperforming the aircraft
 * The plane has a tendency to rip its wings if forced to withstand 10 Gs or more for extended periods of time

 == History ==